 Ms Gogadze received her JD, summa cum laude, from the Catholic University of America, Columbus School of Law, her MA from Miami University, Oxford, Ohio, and her BA and Law Diploma from Iv.
 Javakhishvili State University, Tbilisi, Georgia.

 Ms Gogadze is admitted to practise in the District of Columbia and New York.
-She is a member of the American Arbitration Association roster of arbitrators.
+She is a member of the roster of arbitrators at American Arbitration Association, International Centre for Dispute Resolution, and Georgian International Arbitration Centre.